-- 5.7.1 The Council's preferred Spatial Housing Strategy, as set out in Section 4 of the Council's Local Plan Review Preferred Options consultation, seeks to locate a limited level of additional housing growth in Kinver over the plan period 2018 to 2038, to deliver new small site allocations (<1 hectare) in addition to the existing allocated and safeguarded sites around the village.
-At a strategic level, allocating additional growth in this location recognises the village's level of facilities and public transport links, as reflected in its status as a Tier 2 village and the potential for additional allocation.
+- 5.7.1 The Council's preferred Spatial Housing Strategy, as set out in the Council's Local Plan Review Publication Plan consultation, seeks to locate a limited level of additional housing growth in Kinver over the plan period 2018 to 2039.
+Previously the 2019 SHSID consultation and 2021 Preferred Options consultation sought to deliver new small site allocations (<1 hectare) in addition to the existing allocated and safeguarded sites around the village.
+At a strategic level, allocating additional growth in this location recognises the village's level of facilities and public transport links, as reflected in its status as a Tier 2 village and the potential for additional allocations to be made to address the acute local need for specialist elderly housing in this location.
 This is balanced against the village's identification as one of the District's 'historic towns' in the Historic Environment Character Assessment.
-At a site-specific level there is also a lack of any significant land parcels that are outside of areas of high landscape sensitivity, without significant heritage concerns raised in the Historic Environment Site Assessment or without initial concerns from the Highways Authority. - 5.7.2 Existing planning permissions, existing housing allocations without planning permission and dwellings completed after 1 April 2018 can deliver approximately 123 dwellings during the plan period.
+At a site-specific level there is also a lack of any significant land parcels that are outside of areas of high landscape sensitivity, without significant heritage concerns raised in the Historic Environment Site Assessment or without initial concerns from the Highways Authority. - 5.7.2 Existing planning permissions, existing housing allocations without planning permission and dwellings completed after 1 April 2018 can deliver approximately 136 dwellings during the plan period.
 Key sites contributing towards this figure are set out in Table 7 below.
 Please note this table does not include all small planning permissions in and around this location, focusing on large sites only (10+ dwellings).

 Table 7

 Site Site address Planning approval Dwelling delivery

-reference reference 2018 - 2038
+reference reference 2018 - 2039

 Existing plan Existing planning permissions

 KV/348 Grey House, Dark Lane 16/00985/FUL 10

 KV/361 Land at the Burgesses, High Street 18/00322/FUL 11

 SAD Site Land east of Hyde Lane 19/00444/REM 45

 270

 Allocated sites without planning permission

 SAD Site Land at White Hill 20/00621/OUT 38

 274

-\ net total, 20 gross dwellings proposed on site containing 9 existing dwellings \\ site has resolution to grant approval for up to 38 dwellings through a current outline planning application
+\ net total, 20 gross dwellings proposed on site containing 9 existing dwellings